Battle of Blanco Canyon: Result of the Expedition

 Col. Mackenzie regarded the entire expedition as unsuccessful.
-The command had marched 509 miles, lost one life, and many horses.
+The command had marched 509 miles, and lost one man and many horses.
 He considered that they had accomplished nothing but frighten one hostile Comanche band.
-However, he had marched to the heart of the Comancheria (and mapped the region in the process), penetrated into an area of the Llano Estacado no Americans except Comancheros had ever seen, destroyed the winter equipment of the Comanche he encountered, and temporarily driven them from their homeland.
-The lessons he learned about Plains Indian warfare as a result of the battle of Blanco Canyon and this expedition would stand him in good stead during the Red River War, and resulted a few years later in the surrender of the last free Comanche.
+However, he had marched to the heart of the Comancheria (and mapped the region in the process), penetrated an area of the Llano Estacado no Americans except Comancheros had ever seen, destroyed the winter equipment of the Comanche he encountered, and temporarily driven them from their homeland.
+The lessons he learned about Plains Indian warfare as a result of the battle of Blanco Canyon and this expedition informed his plans and actions during the Red River War, and resulted a few years later in the surrender of the last free Comanche.